team7mysupermon/Mysupermon_comment_plugin_team7/README.md

 Find all classes where NamedParameterJdbcTemplate is used and do the following:

 1. Find the import of the NamedParameterJdbcTemplate.
-2. Replace it with:import MySuperMon.NamedJDBC.MySuperMonNamedParameterJdbcTemplate;
+2. Replace it with:import MySuperMon.NamedJDBC.QuerySystemDataAppender;
 3. Find the part of the code where the NamedParameterJdbcTemplate object is created and replace it with:

     ```java
-    var <name_of_object> = new MySuperMonNamedParameterJdbcTemplate(Same parameters as used previously);
+    var <name_of_object> = new QuerySystemDataAppender(Same parameters as used previously);
     ```

 ### **If the project is not using NamedParameterJdbcTemplate**

-The MySuperMonNamedParameterJdbcTemplate can be used just like NamedParameterJdbcTemplate.
+The QuerySystemDataAppender can be used just like NamedParameterJdbcTemplate.

 For further explanation of the different methods of NamedParameterJdbcTemplate, use their [documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/namedparam/NamedParameterJdbcTemplate.html).

 Find all classes where queries are needed and do the following:

-1. Import the MySuperMonNamedParameterJdbcTemplate.
+1. Import the QuerySystemDataAppender

     ```java
-    import MySuperMon.NamedJDBC.MySuperMonNamedParameterJdbcTemplate;
+    import com.devaten.NamedJDBC.QuerySystemDataAppender;
     ```

-2. Create a new instance of MySuperMonNamedParameterJdbcTemplate.
+2. Create a new instance of QuerySystemDataAppender.
 3. Use the object to query to the project's database.